Buzz Group Ltd Privacy Notice

 Right to withdraw consent

-When we rely on your consent as the basis to process your personal information – such as for sales and marketing communications (see section 5D) – you have the right to withdraw your consent at any time.
+When we rely on your consent as the basis to process your personal information – such as for sales and marketing communications (see section 4D) – you have the right to withdraw your consent at any time.
 We’ll always strive to make it easy for you to withdraw consent by choosing an “unsubscribe” option in every communication you receive from us.
-If you find this isn’t the case, then please get in touch with our Data Protection Officer in the ways outlined above in Section 3, and we’ll try to fix things ASAP.
+If you find this isn’t the case, then just contact our Data Protection Officer in the ways outlined above in Section 2, and we’ll try to fix things ASAP.

 We sometimes use systems to make automated decisions based on your personal information.
 This helps us to make sure our decisions are quick, fair, efficient and correct, based on what we know.
-These automated decisions can affect the products, services or features we may offer you now or in the future, and may affect your ability to use some of our services.
+These automated decisions can affect the products, services or features we may offer you now or in the future, or the ability to use our services.

-We may use automated decision making in the following situations:
+We may use automate decisions making in the following situations:

-Data protection laws seek to safeguard individuals against harm that may arise from decision-making - including profiling - that takes place without human intervention.
+Data protection law seeks to safeguard individuals against harm that may arise from decision-making - including profiling - that takes place without human intervention.
 You have the right not to be subject to a decision - including profiling - when it is based on the automated processing of your personal information and it has a legal effect or a similarly significant effect on you.

 Please note that the right does not apply when the processing is: